 - 1. Select the desired range.
-Select FUNCTION, enter the password.
-Select FUNCTION again until High Alarm or Low Alarm appears on the display. - 2.
-Use UP or DOWN to enter the high or low alarm setpoint value in engineering units. - 3.
-Select FUNCTION to advance to the next option, or after 12 seconds of non-activity the meter returns to the Run Mode and the new parameters are in effect.
+Press FUNCTION, enter the password.
+Press FUNCTION until High Alarm or Low Alarm appears on the display. - 2.
+Use the UP or DOWN arrow keys to enter the high or low alarm setpoint value in engineering units. - 3.
+Press FUNCTION to advance to the next option, or after 12 seconds of non-activity the meter returns to the Run Mode and the new parameters are in effect.